closeio/tasktiger/README.rst

 - ``retry``

-  Whether to retry a task when it fails (either because of an exception or because of a timeout).
-To restrict the list of failures, use retry_on.
-Unless retry_method is given, the configured ``DEFAULT_RETRY_METHOD`` is used.
+  Boolean to indicate whether to retry the task when it fails (either because of an exception or because of a timeout).
+To restrict the list of failures, use ``retry_on``.
+Unless ``retry_method`` is given, the configured ``DEFAULT_RETRY_METHOD`` is used.

 - ``retry_on``

   If a list is given, it implies ``retry=True``.
-Task will be only retried on the given exceptions (or its subclasses).
+The task will be only retried on the given exceptions (or its subclasses).
 To retry the task when a hard timeout occurs, use ``JobTimeoutException``.

 - ``retry_method``